zefoy/ngx-swiper-wrapper/README.md

 centeredSlides          // Align active item on center not left (Default: false).
 ```

-For more detailed documentation with all the supported events / options see [Swiper documentation](http://idangero.us/swiper/api/).
+For more detailed documentation with all the supported events / options see the Swiper documentation.

 ##### Available control / helper functions (provided by the directive):